Education / Action Committee

 -

-Please check out these very pertinent articles from the Education/Action Committee:
+Please check out these pertinent articles from the Education Action Committee:

-To contact the Chairs or to Volunteer, please contact: Bettie Menchik or Judith Andre
+o contact the chairs or to volunteer, please contact Bettie Menchik or Judith Andre.